 The Value of Education

 Fire prevention education is priceless.
-Whether it’s a new full-time employee, boarder, or adult riding student, make sure to educate themhorse fire about fire prevention along with fire safety procedures.
+Whether it’s a new full-time employee, boarder, or adult riding student, make sure to educate them about fire prevention along with fire safety procedures.
 In case a fire ever occurred while they were there, you would have appreciated the fire education that you gave them.
 One of the cardinal rules that everyone must be taught is too NEVER evacuate a horse from a burning barn and simply turn him or her loose!
 In a horses’ mind, their stall is their safe place.
 So even during a fire, if you turn a horse loose, they will turn around and run directly back into the burning barn.
 You must remind everyone that after you evacuate a horse, you should place him or her in a safe paddock.
 Fire prevention and education is an absolute necessity for all horse owners because it could not only save your barn but your horses’ life as well!

 Written by Anna Hellman